 Across Great Britain we are calling on the government to:

-- Look at the impact of the benefit cap on homelessness.
+- Review the benefit cap in light of the impact it has on homelessness.
 Read more about the benefit cap.

 Local Housing Allowance

-Local Housing Allowance is Housing Benefit paid to people who rent from private landlords.
+Local Housing Allowance is housing benefit paid to people who rent from private landlords.

 Shared Accommodation Rate

 The Shared Accommodation Rate is the lowest level of Housing Benefit for people who rent from private landlords.
 It is intended to cover the cost of a room in a shared property.